Support making RiG more international!

 Funding by foundations

-The Stifterverband is an association of foundations, which in 2021 alone provided 18.7 million euros in funding for education, science and cooperation between business and science.
-Additionally, roughly 11.6 million euros are used to fund endowed chairs.
+The Stifterverband is an association of foundations, which in 2022 alone provided 25 million euros in funding for science and cooperation between business and science.
+This includes roughly 11 million euros for endowed chairs.

 EU funding